Mercury7353/PyBench/README.md

 ## 📁 PyInstruct

-To figure outout a way enhacing model's ability on PyBench, we generate a homologous dataset: **PyInstruct**
+To figure outout a way enhacing model's ability on PyBench, we generate a homologous dataset: **PyInstruct**.
+The PyInstruct contains multi-turn interaction between model and files, stimulating models capility on coding, deugging and multi-turn complex task solving.
+Compare to other Datasets focus on multi-turn coding ability, PyInstruct has longer turns and tokens per trajectory.

 ![Data Statistics](images/data.png)
 *Dataset Statistics.
 Token statistics are computed using Llama-2 tokenizer.*